A Note on Sources and Methodology

 Solomon’s case deserves a full account because it demonstrates, with unusual precision, what institutional erasure looks like when it operates through criminal law rather than policy.
 His work was sacred and devotional: angels, saints, the rituals of Jewish and Christian observance, figures from classical mythology treated in the idiom of spiritual rather than erotic desire.
 He had explored his gay identity through exactly the coded language the art world required — the androgynous male, the ambiguous beauty, the suggestion of “Greek love” sufficiently veiled to be celebrated rather than condemned.
 He had made the work the institution wanted.

 The arrest ended that calculation.
 The conviction meant not merely legal penalty but social death: his former colleagues in the Pre-Raphaelite circle ceased to associate with him, fearful of contamination.
 The Royal Academy, which had exhibited his work since his adolescence, never showed it again.
 His sister Rebecca, herself a painter of considerable reputation, largely withdrew from public association with him.
 John Addington Symonds and Oscar Wilde, who had admired him, maintained careful distance.
-Wilde, writing from Reading Gaol in 1897, lamented the loss of his “precious Simeon Solomons” — artworks sold at auction of his possessions two years before — in a letter that mourns a man the institution had already made invisible.
+Wilde, writing from Reading Gaol in 1897, lamented that “all my charming things were to be sold … my Simeon Solomons” — artworks sold at auction of his possessions two years before — in a letter that mourns a man the institution had already made invisible.

 Solomon continued to work.
 Scholars who have studied his post-1873 output have argued that some of his finest drawings date from the workhouse years — smaller in scale, more concentrated in their imagery, suffused with the mysticism that was always his deepest subject.
 But the institution had no further use for them.
 The career, in the institutional sense, was over at thirty-two.
 The art continued.
 The artist died in the workhouse at sixty-four.
 Scholars and the art market have restored his reputation as a significant figure in Victorian painting almost entirely within the past thirty years.